alexaandru/elastic_guardian/README.md

 **Elastic Guardian** is a tiny reverse proxy that can offer authentication (using HTTP Basic Auth) as well as authorization.

-While it was originally meant as a thin layer between **Elasticsearch** (which has no builtin authentication/authorization) and the World, there is nothing specific to **Elasticsearch**.
+While it was originally meant as a thin layer between **Elasticsearch** (which has no builtin authentication/authorization) and the World, there is nothing specific to **Elasticsearch** (other than a few defaults which can be changed via command line flags).

 The generic use case for **Elastic Guardian** is to restrict access to a HTTP API with HTTP Basic Auth and authorization rules.

 TODO
 ----